Daniel Dennett: Philosophical views

-Free will
+Free will vs Determinism

-While he is a confirmed compatibilist on free will, in "On Giving Libertarians What They Say They Want"—chapter 15 of his 1978 book Brainstorms—Dennett articulated the case for a two-stage model of decision making in contrast to libertarian views.
+While he was a confirmed compatibilist on free will, in "On Giving Libertarians What They Say They Want"—chapter 15 of his 1978 book Brainstorms—Dennett articulated the case for a two-stage model of decision making in contrast to libertarian views.

-While other philosophers have developed two-stage models, including William James, Henri Poincaré, Arthur Compton, and Henry Margenau, Dennett defends this model for the following reasons:
+While other philosophers have developed two-stage models, including William James, Henri Poincaré, Arthur Compton, and Henry Margenau, Dennett defended this model for the following reasons:

 Leading libertarian philosophers such as Robert Kane have rejected Dennett's model, specifically that random chance is directly involved in a decision, on the basis that they believe this eliminates the agent's motives and reasons, character and values, and feelings and desires.
 They claim that, if chance is the primary cause of decisions, then agents cannot be liable for resultant actions.
 Kane says:

 Mind

+Dennett is a proponent of materialism in the philosophy of mind.
+He argues that mental states, including consciousness, are entirely the result of physical processes in the brain.
+In his book Consciousness Explained (1991), Dennett presents his arguments for a materialist understanding of consciousness, rejecting Cartesian dualism in favor of a physicalist perspective.

-Dennett has remarked in several places (such as "Self-portrait", in Brainchildren) that his overall philosophical project has remained largely the same since his time at Oxford.
-He is primarily concerned with providing a philosophy of mind that is grounded in empirical research.
+Dennett remarked in several places (such as "Self-portrait", in Brainchildren) that his overall philosophical project remained largely the same from his time at Oxford onwards.
+He was primarily concerned with providing a philosophy of mind that is grounded in empirical research.
 In his original dissertation, Content and Consciousness, he broke up the problem of explaining the mind into the need for a theory of content and for a theory of consciousness.
-His approach to this project has also stayed true to this distinction.
+His approach to this project also stayed true to this distinction.
 Just as Content and Consciousness has a bipartite structure, he similarly divided Brainstorms into two sections.
 He would later collect several essays on content in The Intentional Stance and synthesize his views on consciousness into a unified theory in Consciousness Explained.
 These volumes respectively form the most extensive development of his views.

-In chapter 5 of Consciousness Explained Dennett describes his multiple drafts model of consciousness.
-He states that, "all varieties of perception—indeed all varieties of thought or mental activity—are accomplished in the brain by parallel, multitrack processes of interpretation and elaboration of sensory inputs.
+In chapter 5 of Consciousness Explained, Dennett described his multiple drafts model of consciousness.
+He stated that, "all varieties of perception—indeed all varieties of thought or mental activity—are accomplished in the brain by parallel, multitrack processes of interpretation and elaboration of sensory inputs.
 Information entering the nervous system is under continuous 'editorial revision.'" (p.
 111).
 Later he asserts, "These yield, over the course of time, something rather like a narrative stream or sequence, which can be thought of as subject to continual editing by many processes distributed around the brain, ..." (p.
 135, emphasis in the original).